Illinois Compiled Statutes

 (B) the states in which the persons reside

 have associations similar to the Association created by this Article;

 (C) the persons are not eligible for coverage

-by an association in any other state due to the fact that the insurer was not licensed in that state at the time specified in that state's guaranty association law.
+by an association in any other state due to the fact that the insurer or health maintenance organization was not licensed in that state at the time specified in that state's guaranty association law.